The search for mass graves in an Arab village in Israel - Breaking Latest News

 According to the UN Partition Plan, Tantura was included in Israeli territory and between May 22 and 23, 1948, one week after the establishment of the state of Israel, it was occupied by the Alexandroni Brigade of the Hagana, the main Jewish military organization (later became part of the Israeli military).
 Over the years, various testimonies have been collected on what happened during the occupation: we speak of multiple executions of Palestinian civilians and unarmed combatants by Israeli forces and intelligence units.
 Both the historical record and the testimonies of survivors refer to the existence of several mass graves dug in Tantura during those days, created to contain the bodies of Palestinians killed during the battle for control of the village and those executed after its occupation.

-The Forensic Architecture group that conducted the mass grave searches, led by Israeli architect Eyal Weizman, is a research agency that conducts independent investigations into human rights violations around the world (committed by states, militaries, organizations) , using advanced investigation techniques on landscape and architecture.
-Over the past year – at the request of the organization for the rights of Arab minorities in Israel Adalah – analyzed cartographic, photographic and eyewitness evidence relating to the village before and after the 1948 war: archival maps, photographs and videos (including documentaries on the fall of Tantura), satellite imagery, and eyewitness accounts from former residents and survivors.
+The group Forensic Architecture which conducted the searches of the mass graves, led by Israeli architect Eyal Weizman, is a research agency that conducts independent investigations into human rights violations around the world (committed by states, armed forces, organizations), using advanced techniques investigation of landscape and architecture.
+Over the past year – at the request of the organization for the rights of Arab minorities in Israel Is – analyzed cartographic, photographic and eyewitness evidence relating to the village before and after the 1948 war: archival maps, photographs and videos (including documentaries on the fall of Tantura), satellite imagery, and eyewitness accounts from former residents and survivors.

-Researchers have so far relied on written and oral evidence but have not yet been able to verify the presence of bones in the graves and determine any signs of executions: Adalah legal representative Suhad Bishara said explained that for the moment he will not ask for the graves to be dug because “this process must be undertaken with families and it is not easy”.
-Researcher Shouredi Molavi has said: «We cannot say that [lo studio] Let’s be conclusive, we didn’t look for the bodies there, but it’s very likely they are there because the visual evidence and eyewitness accounts match one by one.
-The other two sites are plausible because we see soil anomalies in the area where people have been saying things have been happening.
-People may have been buried en masse or executions may have taken place there, but the places don’t match one by one.”
+Researchers have so far relied on written and oral evidence but have not yet been able to verify the presence of bones in the graves and determine any signs of executions: the legal representative of Adarah Suhad Bishara ha explained that for the moment he will not ask for the graves to be dug because “this process must be undertaken with families and it is not easy”.
+Researcher Shouredi Molavi has said “We can’t say that [lo studio] Let’s be conclusive, we didn’t look for the bodies there, but it’s very likely they are there because the visual evidence and eyewitness accounts match one by one.
+The other two sites are possible because we see soil anomalies in the area where people have said things have been happening.
+People may have been buried en masse or executions may have taken place there, but the places do not correspond one to one.

 Although there are testimonies and documents relating to these executions, some historians who study the Israeli-Palestinian conflict, including Benny Morris and Yoav Gelber, are not certain that a massacre of civilians and unarmed people took place in Tantura, while confirming that violence and abuses have been committed against the population.
 According to some of these historians there would be no truly reliable evidence dating back to that period and there would be uncertainties regarding the evidence that emerged in later periods.
 Also an documentary of 2022 which showed several testimonials was both appreciated That criticized for some of its presumed incompleteness.

-An expert in deciphering aerial photos contacted from the Israeli newspaper Haaretz and remained anonymous considered the images collected by the researchers of Forensic Architecture to be valid, but to have more accurate information further verifications are necessary, such as scanning the terrain through radar capable of penetrating the soil, suggested by Meir Bulka of J-nerations, a group that is committed to preserving the Jewish heritage in Poland, interviewed by Haaretz.
+An expert in deciphering aerial photos contacted from the Israeli newspaper Haaretz and remained anonymous, he considered the images collected by the researchers of valid Forensic Architecturebut to have more accurate information further checks are needed, such as scanning the terrain with ground-penetrating radar, suggested by Meir Bulka of J-nerationsa group that is committed to preserving Jewish heritage in Poland, interviewed by Haaretz.

-Based on the results of the search so far on Wednesday, May 24, Adalah sent a letter to the Israeli authorities on behalf of several families of Tantura asking them to delimit the graves and the village cemetery, put up signs to prevent the area from being desecrated and to make visits and religious ceremonies possible for family members: according to them today the area it is protected as it should be.
+Based on research results so far, Wednesday, May 24 Is sent a letter to the Israeli authorities on behalf of several families of Tantura asking to delimit the graves and the cemetery of the village and put up signs to prevent the area from being desecrated and to allow family visits and dignified religious ceremonies: according to them today the area it is not protected as it should be.

 The beginning of the conflict between Israel and Palestine

-The situation worsened between the 1920s and 1930s: the continuous arrival of Jews due to Nazi and Fascist persecutions in Europe and the world economic crisis – which put Arab farmers in difficulty and forced them to sell their land – led to the formation of associations Palestinian nationalists and para-military brigades against Jewish immigration and the Zionist expansion project on what until then had been their land, even without a community or a national sentiment.
+The situation worsened between the 1920s and 1930s: the continuous arrival of Jews due to Nazi and Fascist persecutions in Europe and the world economic crisis – which put Arab farmers in difficulty and forced them to sell their land to them – led to the formation of Palestinian nationalist associations and para-military brigades against Jewish immigration and the Zionist expansion project on what until then had been their land, even without a community or a national sentiment.

 – Read also: When it all began, between Israel and Palestine